giordano-lucas/Tesco-Extension/index.md

 Our intuition was good: there is a clear difference between clusters.
 Even though the errors bars between cluster 0 and cluster 2 seem to overlap, both are significantly higher than the two other clusters.

-# Practical usage of clustering : a feature for Machine Learning models
+# Practical usage: a feature for Machine Learning models

 For the last section, a replication of the obesity regression model defined in ```Tesco``` paper will be done.
 Then, we will try to improve it by including a new categorical feature: the clustering.
 Given the previous results found earlier, we hope to be able to increase the amount of variability explained by the model (```R2```).
 Obviously, we will have to quantify the improvement and choose a ```k``` high enough to have a meaningful impact on the model.